psushaanth23/Chrome-Reader/README.md

 # Chrome-Reader
-An Extension that reads out the selected text on a webpage.
+A Chrome Extension that reads out the selected text on a webpage.

 Rather than using an online text to speech converter like google's gTTS or meSpeak the default operating system's text to speech converter is used.
 Therefore it also works offline.